Unofficial Football World Championships: 1930s–2000s

 It was 1931 when the title was first passed outside the British Isles, to Austria in their third attempt with a 5–0 victory over Scotland.
 They held the title until 7 December 1932 when they lost 4–3 to England at Stamford Bridge, and for all but the last few months of the decade it was held by those four teams.
 In the 1940s, the title was held by continental teams, notably those representing the Axis powers and countries neutral during World War II, but was recaptured by England in time for the 1950 World Cup.
 Here, in a shock result, they lost to the United States in one of the biggest upsets ever; it was the first venture of the title onto the Americas, and stayed there because Chile immediately took it with their win in the last game of the group stage which wasn't enough to qualify for the later stages.
 This made 1950 both the first World Cup where the title was at stake and not captured by the winners.
 It remained in the Americas for all but one of the following 16 years.

 This time included the four-day reign of Netherlands Antilles, who beat Mexico 2–1 in a CONCACAF Championship match to become the smallest country ever to hold the title.

 The UFWC returned to Europe in time for the 1966 FIFA World Cup with the Soviet Union.
 They lost the championship in the semi-final to West Germany, who lost the final to England.
 The following year, the England v Scotland match of 1967, which first gave rise to the idea of an unofficial world championship, really was a UFWC title match.
 With West Germany's victory over Netherlands in the 1974 World Cup Final, West Germany became the first team to hold the World Cup, European Championship and the UFWC at the same time.
 The title stayed in Europe until 1978, when it was taken by Argentina, the winners of the 1978 World Cup.
 It remained in South America until the 1982 World Cup where Peru lost to Poland.
 The UFWC remained in Europe for the next ten years, except for a one-year tenure by Argentina.

 In 1992, the title returned to the United States and then was held for one match by Australia, before it worked its way through several South American nations, back through Europe and to its first Asian holders, South Korea, who defeated Colombia in the 1995 Carlsberg Cup semi-final.
 The Koreans lost the title to FR Yugoslavia in their next match, and the UFWC remained in Europe until March 1998 when Germany lost it to Brazil in a friendly.
-Argentina then defeated Brazil in a friendly to carry the UFWC into the 1998 World Cup.
+Argentina then defeated Brazil in a friendly to carry the UFWC into the 1998 World Cup, where France repeated Argentina's 1978 feat by taking the title as they won the World Cup on home turf, beating Brazil 3–0 in the final.